Vinyl revival: In the United States

-In the 1980s, gramophone records declined in popularity.
+In the 1980s, vinyl records declined in popularity.
 The major label distributors restricted their return policies, which retailers had been relying on to maintain and swap out stocks of relatively unpopular titles.

 First, the distributors began charging retailers more for new product if they returned unsold vinyl, and then they stopped providing any credit at all for returns.
 Retailers, fearing they would be stuck with anything they ordered, only ordered proven, popular titles that they knew would sell, and devoted more shelf space to CDs and cassettes.
 Record companies also deleted many vinyl titles from production and distribution, further undermining the availability of the format and leading to the closure of pressing plants.
 This rapid decline in the availability of records accelerated the format's decline in popularity, and is seen by some as a deliberate ploy to make consumers switch to CDs, which were more profitable for the record companies.
 Between 2003 and 2008, over 3,000 record stores in the country closed their doors.
 But ever since 2007, the popularity of vinyl records has risen again with annual sales increasing by 85.8% between 2006 and 2007 in the United States, although starting from a low base, and by 89% between 2007 and 2008.
 In 2009, 3.5 million units sold in the United States, including 3.2 million albums, the highest number since 1998.
 The largest online retailer of vinyl records in 2014 was Amazon with a 12.3% market share, while the largest physical retailer of vinyl records was Urban Outfitters with an 8.1% market share.